Pandas Notebook

 )

-index = GROUP BY, columns = the column whose values become new column headers, aggfunc = the aggregation function.
+index = GROUP BY, columns = the column whose values become new column headers, aggfunc = the aggregate function.

 Cross-tabulation (Count Distribution)